S-YOU/doTA/README.md

    <input ng-model='item.something'>
 </div>
 ```

+And, if you want to continue rendering inside `dota-pass`, you can use `dota-continue`

 Please note that `ng-repeat="item in data"`, `item` will not available for `ng-model`, even you do `dota-pass`, because, item is not passed to angular, so you have to use like `data[$index].something` in some cases. `$index` will be converted to array index like `data[2].something`.